Or what to make your boyfriend take to Iceland when he says he’ll be fine.

 In the winter, it is especially important to bring a coat as the weather there is very unpredictable and there is a high chance of rain or snow at some point in the day and it’s just another layer for warmth.
 I got Gabe this jacket which had a built in fleece layer.
 It did keep him very warm but some of the zips broke quite early on in our trip.

 Another item you will definitely need during winter and probably summer too, are waterproof trousers.
 These are great for walking round in the snow, rain or even just in muddy areas.
 They’re also just an extra layer to help keep the heat in during those cold winter nights.
-You can even roll them up and put them in your pack to add or remove when needed.
+You can even roll them up and put them in your pack to add or remove when needed and they can be pretty cheap too.

-Gabe was very against these when I first suggested he should get some thermals as he said he would be fine without.
+Gabe was very against these when I first suggested he should get some thermals, especially the leggings, as he said he would be fine without.
 However, after a day in Iceland, he was pretty glad I’d packed them for him.
 If you wear thermals as a base layer underneath the rest of your clothes, it’ll keep you warm and toasty all day.

 Another place that the body loses heat from very easily, are the feet and toes.
 You should pack several pairs of socks so you can double layer them and also invest in some thermal or woollen socks.
 These should be worn against the skin to keep in the most amount of heat with other pairs of socks over them.
 On top of keeping your feet warm and toasty, thicker (or double layered) socks will also make your shoes a little more comfortable if you’re doing a lot of walking.